kyma-project/kyma/resources/application-connector/charts/connectivity-certs-controller/README.md

 The Connectivity Certs Controller has the following parameters, that can be set through the chart:
 - **appName** - Name used in controller registration.
 The default value is `connectivity-certs-controller`.
 - **namespace** - Namespace in which secrets are created.
 The default is `kyma-integration`.
-- **clusterCertificatesSecret** - Secret name where cluster client certificate and key are kept.
-The default is `cluster-client-certificates`.
+- **clusterCertificatesSecret** - Name of the Secret which stores where the client certificate and key are.
+The default name is `cluster-client-certificates`.
 - **caCertificatesSecret** - Name of the Secret which stores the CA certificate.
 The default name is `nginx-auth-ca`.